weaviate/weaviate-python-client/CONTRIBUTING.md

 ### Linting

 > **Note**
-> We strongly recommend to use [pre-commit](https://pre-commit.com/) to automatically run all linters locally on each commit.
-Install on your system and then enable it using `pre-commit install`.
+> We strongly recommend using [pre-commit](https://pre-commit.com/) to automatically run all linters locally on each commit.
+Install `pre-commit` on your system, and then enable it with `pre-commit install`.

 We use the following tools to ensure a high code quality:
 - black (formatter), run with `black $FOLDER_WITH_CHANGES`